Curt-Lucas/Veriz0wn/README.md

-# Veriz0wn: OSINT
+# Veriz0wn: *INT
-Open-Source Intelligence project for my personal resume.
 Veriz0wn is a portal built for intelligence collection using various intelligence gathering disciplines such as; GEOINT, OSINT, IMINT, CYBINT.

 ## Shoulders of Giants